ecoiahq/content-ops-starter/content/pages/index.md

     text: >
-      We are a diverse team of brand strategists, marketers, and creative producers supporting mission-driven brands to showcase their corporate social and environmental responsibility.
-Rooted in the UK broadcast media sector, we integrate cultural insight and creative excellence at the heart of our campaigns to drive real impact at the grassroots level.
+      We are a diverse team of brand strategists, marketers, and creative producers supporting mission-driven brands to showcase their corporate social responsibility.
+With a foundation in the UK broadcast media sector, we integrate cultural insight, trend-awareness and creative excellence to drive real impact at the grassroots level.
     actions:
       - label: Get started
         altText: ''